alberttwong/onehouse-demos/README.md

   * [Community] Use Spark to write Delta Lake, have Apache xTable convert the format to Iceberg and Hudi, read the data using Trino

 ## Observability Demo
-  * [Onehouse] Use Spark to write Hudi upload the metadata to Onehouse Lake View
+  * [Onehouse LakeView] Use Spark to write Hudi upload the metadata to Onehouse Lake View
-  * [Onehouse] Use Spark to write Iceberg, have Apache xTable convert to Hudi, upload the metadata to Onehouse Lake View
+  * [Onehouse LakeView] Use Spark to write Iceberg, have Apache xTable convert to Hudi, upload the metadata to Onehouse Lake View
-  * [Onehouse] Use Spark to write Delta Lake, have Apache xTable convert to Hudi, upload the metadata to Onehouse Lake View
+  * [Onehouse LakeView] Use Spark to write Delta Lake, have Apache xTable convert to Hudi, upload the metadata to Onehouse Lake View

 ## Visability into Kafka
 * conduktor